 milk chocolate brownies

-• Because of the sugars and the milk chocolate in the recipe, these brownies have a tendency to stick to the pan, especially when they’ve cooled to room temperature.
-Don’t skip the step of lining the pan with parchment paper, and be sure to use lots of cooking spray too.
-As an extra precaution, I actually like to use a fine mesh sieve to sprinkle a fine layer of cocoa powder over the cooking spray (similar to how some bakers sprinkle flour in elaborate cake pans to help prevent the cake from sticking).
-Finally, follow the instructions for unmolding the brownies while they’re still warm, about 20 to 30 minutes after you’ve pulled them out the oven.
+• These brownies have a tendency to stick to the pan, especially when they’ve cooled to room temperature.
+Don’t skip lining the pan with parchment paper, and use lots of cooking spray.
+As an extra precaution, I use a fine mesh sieve to sprinkle a fine layer of cocoa powder over the cooking spray.
+Finally, unmold the brownies while they’re still warm, about 20 to 30 minutes after you’ve pulled them out the oven.
 You don’t want to do it too soon—doing so might cause the block to crumble apart since the brownies need some time to set.

-• In this recipe, you’ll first melt the milk chocolate with some butter and cocoa powder, before adding it to a mixture of sugar and eggs.
+• In this recipe, you’ll first melt the milk chocolate with some butter and cocoa powder.
+You then add this mix to another mixture of sugar and eggs.
 If you add the chocolate while it’s still too warm, it might accidentally scramble the eggs!
 There are some things you can do to prevent this—after melting the chocolate, immediately transfer it to a liquid measuring cup or a pitcher to help it lose heat quickly (you can see that I did this in my Instagram Story series about this recipe).
 When adding it to the sugar and eggs, make sure to do it VERY slowly, whisking continuously and quickly while you do so—in fact, I like to use a stand mixer to do the work for me since it gets tiring fast).
 And finally, use eggs that are straight from the fridge and straight from the fridge to help keep things from overheating.

 • It is better to pull the brownies out of the oven early than leave them in too long—if you overbake the brownies, they’ll be tough!
 They might appear underbaked, but I promise that when they’ve cooled, they’ll be perfect.